songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - ON DECODER-ONLY ARCHITECTURE FOR SPEECH-TO-TEXT AND LARGE LANGUAGE MODEL INTEGRATION

 ## NLP
+- Mellow: a small audio language model for reasoning
 - Advancing Large Language Models to Capture Varied Speaking Styles and Respond Properly in Spoken Conversations
 - Turn-taking and Backchannel Prediction with Acoustic and Large Language Model Fusion
 - Towards ASR Robust Spoken Language Understanding Through In-Context Learning With Word Confusion Networks